ritikbh193/Data-Analytics-with-Excel/README.md

 - The states of Maharashtra, Karnataka and Uttar Pradesh are the top 3 product buyers.
 - The adult age group (30-49 yrs) is max contributing (~50%) and buys the most products.
 - The maximum number of products customer orders from Amazon, Flipkart and Myntra channels.
+- More than 90% of the products delivered

 ## **Final Conclusion:**

-To improve sales of Vrinda Store, women customers of the age group (30-49 yrs) living in Maharashtra, Karnataka and Uttar Pradesh must be targeted by showing ads/offers/coupons available on Amazon, Flipkart and Myntra.
+To improve the sales of Vrinda Store, a strategic marketing plan focused on women aged 30-49 years residing in Maharashtra, Karnataka, and Uttar Pradesh should be implemented.
+This demographic represents a key consumer segment, as they often make significant household and lifestyle purchases.
+The approach should include targeted digital marketing campaigns and personalized promotions to capture their attention.